Who Is Jamie Lee Curtis?

 Starting in 2012, Curtis popped up in recurring roles on such popular TV programs as NCIS and New Girl.
 Fittingly, she made a full-time return to TV in 2015 with Scream Queens, playing the dean of a university terrorized by a serial killer.
 That year, Curtis also starred in Spare Parts, a drama based on the real-life story of four high school students who enter a robotics competition.

-Forty years after her big screen debut as Laurie Strode in one of horror's classic films, Curtis was set to face the evil Mike Myers once again in a new Halloween (2018).
+Forty years after her big screen debut as Laurie Strode in one of horror's classic films, Curtis faced the evil Mike Myers once again in a new Halloween (2018).
 This time, the actress said, her character has readied herself to take on her longtime nemesis.
 "In this case, she is well-matched, she is prepared, she is focused," said Curtis.
 "She will be the one people are standing behind when that moment comes, because she's the one ready."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!